Hsia-Fei Chang

-Hsia-Fei Chang (born 1973 in Taipei) is Taiwanese artist.
+Hsia-Fei Chang (born 1973 in Taipei) is a Taiwanese artist.
 She currently lives and works in Paris.

 Work

-Chang practice includes performance, installation, photography and text, and focuses mainly on identity and stereotypes.
+Chang's practice includes performance, installation, photography and text, and focuses mainly on identity and stereotypes.
 She has exhibited internationally in museums and biennials such as The Casino Luxembourg, La Maison Rouge, the Palais de Tokyo, the Fondation d'entreprise Pernod Ricard, the Brooklyn Museum of Art, the Taipei Biennial, the Tirana Biennial, the Something Else OFF Biennial Cairo.

 Collections

 Her work is present in the permanent collections of the Fonds régional d'art contemporain Occitanie Montpellier and the Centre national des arts plastiques among others.